firebase/firebase-js-sdk/README.md

 ### Helper Scripts

 Each package in the `packages` directory exposes a `dev` script.
-This script will set up a watcher for development on the indiviual piece of the SDK.
+This script will set up a watcher for development on the individual piece of the SDK.
 In addition, there is a top level `dev` script that can be run to start all of the watch tasks as well as a sandbox server.